“This scholarship means everything to me! It gives me the opportunity to go to school and not worry about finances so I can focus on studying.”

-Take Stock in Children invites 8th grade students who qualify for free/reduced lunch and have a 2.5 GPA or better to apply to be a TSIC scholar.
-This is a competitive program and application process.
-If accepted, students and parents/guardians will sign a contract agreeing to guidelines that include grade, attendance, and participation requirements.
+Take Stock in Children invites 8th grade SCPS students who qualify for free/reduced lunch and have a 2.5 GPA or better to apply.
+If selected, students and parents/guardians will sign a contract agreeing to guidelines that include grade, attendance, and participation requirements.

 In return the student receives:

-- A 2 year Florida Prepaid College Scholarship (60 credit hours of tuition at a Florida community college or vocational school).
+- A 2-year Florida Prepaid College Scholarship (60 credit hours which can be used at any state public university, college or vocational/technical school in Florida).

-- A mentor with whom the student will meet weekly at school, with cooperation from the school and parent(s).
+- A volunteer Mentor who will meet student weekly at school with cooperation from the school and parent(s).

 - A College Success Coach to design a college success plan and guide student through high school and transition into college.

 Students can contact their guidance counselors for additional information.